betadots/hdm/README.md

     export HDM__PUPPET_DB__ENABLED=true
     # If you are using a self signed certificate, you need to set:
     export HDM__PUPPET_DB__SELF_SIGNED_CERT=true
+    # URL of PuppetDB service - we prefer https
     export HDM__PUPPET_DB__SERVER="https://localhost:8081"
     # In Puppet Enterprise one can use a token to access PuppetDB.
 In Puppet Open SOurce you need to configre a SSL certificate and add it to PuppetDB whitelisted clients
     export HDM__PUPPET_DB__TOKEN=$(cat ~/.puppetlabs/token)